erikdonohoo/comforter/README.md

 * Name = Comforter
 * Redirect URI http://192.168.33.51
 * Use **api** and **read_user** scopes
-* Grab App ID and Secret and put into `settings.json` file
+* Grab App ID and Secret and put into `settings.json` file as token and secret respectively

+### Update your URLs in settings.json and app.js for app
+* Update `https://gitlab.goreact.com` to `http://192.168.33.52` in settings.json on both gitlab.host and gitlab.api.
+* Update gitlabHost constant in `app/app.js` to be `http://192.168.33.52` as well.

+## IMPORTANT NOTE
+* **DO NOT** commit changes to the strings you changed to `http://192.168.33.52`.
+Until we have this slightly better, just be sure not to commit that.

 Now you can start the app
 ```